Watch Beyoncé's Moving Tribute To Alton Sterling, Philando Castile & Other Victims Of Police Violence

 Earlier Thursday, she posted a heartfelt statement decrying police brutality.
 But she didn’t stop there.

-The singer had a stop in Glasgow as part of her Formation World Tour and used her platform to deliver a pair of powerful messages.
+The singer had a stop in Glasgow, Scotland as part of her Formation World Tour and used her platform to deliver a pair of powerful messages.
 First, she called for a moment of silence while she displayed a huge list of Black victims of police brutality.

 Earlier Thursday, she posted a heartfelt statement decrying police brutality.
 But she didn’t stop there.

-The singer had a stop in Glasgow as part of her Formation World Tour and used her platform to deliver a pair of powerful messages.
+The singer had a stop in Glasgow, Scotland as part of her Formation World Tour and used her platform to deliver a pair of powerful messages.
 First, she called for a moment of silence while she displayed a huge list of Black victims of police brutality.

 Beyoncé just paused her Glasgow show for a moment of silence, displaying victims of police brutality. #AltonSterling pic.twitter.com/3T8KyAkfIA— Pop Crave (@PopCrave) July 7, 2016